 The conclusion of this work involved the experimental implementation and validation of the complete NASS on the ID31 beamline.
-Experimental results, presented in Section ??, demonstrate that the system successfully improves the effective positioning accuracy of the micro-station from its native $\approx 10\,\mu m$ level down to the target $\approx 100\,nm$ range during representative scientific experiments.
-Crucially, robustness to variations in sample mass and diverse experimental conditions was verified.
-The NASS thus provides a versatile end-station solution, uniquely combining high payload capacity with nanometer-level accuracy, enabling optimal utilization of the advanced capabilities of the ESRF-EBS beam and associated detectors.
+Experimental results demonstrate that the system successfully improves the effective positioning accuracy of the micro-station from its native ~10 μm level down to the target ~100 nm range during representative scientific experiments.
+Crucially, robustness to variations in sample mass (up to 39 kg tested) and diverse experimental conditions (e.g., tomography scans) was verified.
+The NASS thus provides a versatile end-station solution, uniquely combining high payload capacity with nanometer-level accuracy and stability, enabling optimal utilization of the advanced capabilities of the ESRF-EBS beam and associated detectors.
 To the author's knowledge, this represents the first demonstration of such a 5-DoF active stabilization platform being used to enhance the accuracy of a complex positioning system to this level.